IvanLorna/CS166_Project/README.md

 ```
 ### Assumptions:
 - for new objects, their unique IDs are the current highest ID value +1
-- we assume price input will always be in the correct monetary format
+- we assume price input will always be in the correct monetary format (only up to 2 decnimal places.
-- user will follow the syntax for dates correctly (YYYY-MM-DD)
-- tickets_sold can be greater than the number of seats, there are [tickets_sold - seats] people on the waitlist for that cruise.
+- tickets_sold can be greater than the number of seats.
+There are [tickets_sold - seats] people on the waitlist for that cruise.
 - Cruises date only tracks year, month, day and not time

 ### Queries: